threepointone/ratpack/readme.md

 quickstart
 ---

-- write a javascript file, save it somewhere. maybe it looks like this -
+- write a javascript file, say `script.js`, and save it somewhere. maybe it looks like this -

   ```jsx
     require('react-dom').render(
       <div>hello world</div>,
       document.getElementById('root'))
   ```
-- drag it on to the app.
+- drag it on to the app, or run `ratpack script.js`
 - *magic*